Toph Beifong: Book Four: Balance

 Toph appears in the fourth-season episode "Korra Alone", having made a home in the sacred spirit wilds of the Foggy Swamp where Aang's reincarnation, Korra, encounters her.
 In the episodes "The Coronation" and "The Calling", she assists Korra by removing the remnant liquid-metal poison placed in her body by the Red Lotus through helping her overcome her fears brought about by her past adversaries.
 Toph returns in the tenth episode, "Operation: Beifong", to aid Lin, her granddaughter Opal and Bolin, in freeing Suyin and her family from Kuvira's Earth Empire forces.
 She reveals that Lin's father was named Kanto, a nice man whose relationship with Toph didn't work out.

 Graphic novels

 Eighty-five-year-old Toph returns in "Ruins of the Empire, Part 2" upon being approached by Korra and Earth King Wu, requesting her assistance in stopping those who desired to further strengthen the Earth Empire's influence by becoming governor in the election, to which the elderly earthbending master and metalbending founder was not interested in.

 Live action TV series

-Toph will appear in second season of Netflix's live action series "Avatar: The Last Airbender", portrayted by Miya Cech.
+Toph appears in second season of the live-action adaptation Avatar: The Last Airbender, portrayed by Miyako.